HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/webengine_directory_structure.md

 ---
 id: webengine-directory-structure
-title: WebEngine Directory Structure
+title: WebEngine directory structure
 ---

-This document provides a detailed overview of the directory structure within the WebEngine container and its associated sidecar container for logs.
-It includes paths to various configuration files, logs, and other critical directories.
+This topic provides the directory structure within the WebEngine container and its associated sidecar container for logs.
+This includes paths to various configuration files, logs, and other critical directories.

 ## WebEngine container

-### WebEngine Server path
+### WebEngine server path

 The root directory for the WebEngine server is located at:
 ```
 /opt/openliberty/wlp
 ```

-### Server configurations files path
+### Server configuration files path

 Configuration files for the WebEngine server, such as `server.xml`, `jvm.options`, `server.env`, are stored in the following directory:

 ```
 /opt/openliberty/wlp/usr/servers/defaultServer/
 ```

 ### Log folder

 Log files for tracing and informational purposes are stored in the following directory:
 ```
 /opt/openliberty/wlp/usr/servers/defaultServer/logs/
 ```

 ### Customization

-Custom configuration files can be placed in the following directory:
+You can store custom configuration files in the following directory:
 ```
 /opt/openliberty/wlp/usr/servers/defaultServer/customization
 ```

 ### Configuration overrides

-Configuration override files can be placed in the following directory.
+You can store configuration override files in the following directory:
 ```
 /opt/openliberty/wlp/usr/servers/defaultServer/configDropins/overrides
 ```

-For more details, refer to the document on [configuration changes using overrides](./configuration_changes_using_overrides.md).
+For more details, refer to [DX WebEngine configuration changes using overrides](./configuration_changes_using_overrides.md).

 ### Properties overrides

-Override files for properties can be placed in the following directory:
+You can store the override files for properties in the following directory:

 ```
 /opt/openliberty/wlp/usr/servers/defaultServer/properties-overrides
 ```

 ### Properties

 Service configuration properties are stored in the following directory:
 ```
 /opt/openliberty/wlp/usr/servers/defaultServer/resources/dxconfig/config/services
 ```

 ### Database properties

 Database properties are stored in the following directory:
 ```
 /opt/openliberty/wlp/usr/svrcfg/properties/
 ```

 ### Custom secrets
-Custom secrets are stored in subfolders under the following directory.
+Custom secrets are stored in subfolders under the following directory:

 ```
 /mnt/customSecrets/
 ```

-For more details, refer to the document on [using custom secrets in WebEngine](../working_with_compose/custom_secrets.md)
+For more details, refer to [Using custom secrets in WebEngine](../working_with_compose/custom_secrets.md).

-## Side car container for logs
+## Sidecar container for logs

-### SystemOut Log
+### SystemOut log

-The main log file for system output is located at:
+The main log file for system output is located in the following directory:
 ```
 /var/logs/SystemOut.log
 ```

-### Trace Log
+### Trace log

-The trace log file is located at:
+The trace log file is located in the following directory:
 ```
 /var/logs/trace.log
 ```

-This structure ensures that all configuration files, logs, and custom settings are organized and easily accessible within the WebEngine and its sidecar container.
+This structure ensures that all configuration files, logs, and custom settings are organized accessible within the WebEngine and its sidecar container.